chudkowsky/howcryptoworksbook/Chapter_04_Layer_1_Blockchains.md

 However, liquidity pools require significant capital depth and introduce impermanent loss risks for providers.
 They also create arbitrage opportunities that can drain pools during volatile market conditions.

-**Native bridges** represent the gold standard for security—they're built and maintained by the blockchain protocols themselves, offering the strongest security guarantees.
+**Native bridges** minimize additional trust assumptions by aligning with the chain's own security, though bugs can still be catastrophic.
 The trade-off is limited connectivity, as native bridges typically only connect specific chain pairs.

 **Third-party bridges** fill the connectivity gap by supporting multiple chains, but they introduce additional trust assumptions and attack vectors that protocol-native solutions avoid.